Texas Supreme Court rules against abortion providers in federal challenge to restrictive state law

-“We conclude that Texas law does not grant the state-agency executives named as defendants in this case any authority to enforce the Act’s requirements, either directly or indirectly,” wrote Justice Jeffrey Boyd in the opinion.
+“We conclude that Texas law does not grant the state-agency executives named as defendants in this case any authority to enforce the Act’s requirements, either directly or indirectly,” Justice Jeffrey Boyd wrote in the opinion.

 The Texas law makes no exception for rape or incest, but does allow the procedure for medical emergencies.
 In an unusual step, the law empowers private citizens to sue anyone who helps facilitate an abortion in Texas after the legal limit, from the doctor who performs the procedure to the Uber driver who takes a patient to a clinic.
 The law offers $10,000 to anyone who sues successfully.